docknetwork/crypto-wasm-ts/src/anonymous-credentials/README.md

 enforcing bounds on attributes (range proofs), verifiable encryption of attributes or when using it in [predicates](https://blog.dock.io/circom-language-integration/) written in [Circom](https://docs.circom.io/).
 For more details on the need of encoding see [here](README.md#encoding-for-negative-or-decimal-numbers) and
 [here](README.md#encoding-for-verifiable-encryption).
+It expects the schema in the [JSON-schema syntax](https://json-schema.org/), draft-07.

 Schema [code](src/anonymous-credentials/schema.ts) and [tests](tests/anonymous-credentials/schema.spec.ts).